 Wix is free, (at least to start) easy to work with, and very powerful in the long run.
-Connecting it to GTM is simple and that gives you access to lots of powerful tracking abilities.
+Connecting Google Tag Manager and Wix is simple and that gives you access to lots of powerful tracking abilities.
 So in this guide, you’ll learn how to install Google Tag Manager on Wix

 - Wix website on a paid plan – The free plan doesn’t allow you to connect a domain or use Google Tag Manager.
 So a Wix Premium Plan is required – the Basic plan is sufficient.

 - A website domain that is connected your Wix website

 - A Google Tag Manager account – if you don’t have an account yet, go here to set one up.